csirmaz-lit/Primus-Vittason/book.md

 “‘The Experience is the realization that I am completely at odds with everything else in the world, past, present, or future; for nothing else is I; everything else is different.’

+“In fact, let me stop here for a bit.
+You can already see a focus on the I: I am trapped, I am unique.
+Why unique?
+Because whatever is trapped inside my body, is unique to me—it is me.
+It marks a unique part of space for the body it is connected to.
+This body looks very similar to other human bodies, but that is not really true: it’s inherently different from all others because they are not me.
+In fact, it is (and I am) inherently different from everything else in the world, for everything else is not me, too.

+“This separation of the I from the rest of the world is already there in Descartes, who could only assume the existence of the I, but not the existence of anything else.

+“This difference between (the) I and everything else is vital and primeval.
+It gives rise to the Experience, and it is only after learning to experience and appreciate this difference that we can start to understand what the I can be.
+We call it the **Primeval Difference**.

+“And so we can add to our statements about the Experience:

 “‘The Experience is the contradiction between my body being precious and unique, as it is me; but at the same time similar to all other bodies.’

-“‘The Experience is the helplessness that I can be so easily destroyed, that my body is so fragile.’
+“And: ‘The Experience is the helplessness that I can be so easily destroyed, that my body is so fragile.’

 “These sentences won’t make too much sense at this stage.
 We are at the beginning of exploring and understanding the Experience.
 As we progress on our journey, and talk about and practice achieving the Experience, return to these statements for inspiration.
 They will be gradually filled with meaning.”
-# II Perception and the mind
+# II Perception and the Mind

 When we perceive something, we always do so on a physical level.
 Let us call this **material perception**.
 We see light, we hear sound, we smell small molecules, and so on.
 This is not a surprising statement, but it has wide-ranging consequences.
 One is that even though we say things like “I see you are happy,” we can never actually see the happiness, only someone who looks and sounds like someone who is happy.
 Therefore if someone (or something) can mimic being happy completely, we are forced to assume that it is indeed happy, as we will find nothing to contradict this assumption.
 It also means that ultimately, machines can become intelligent and can have emotions, as there is no inherent reason why they could not seem to be intelligent and have emotions.